 - Lowest Round: 64

 - Score Average (1 Round): 72.18

 - Lowest Round: 65

 - Highest Round: 79

-Stay tuned for Part 2 of this series looking at the college golf scores at the various NCAA conference championship tournaments, as well as more in-depth examinations at what scores college golfers at the varsity level shoot.
-For more resources, visit our college golf recruiting resources page.
-Also, check out the NCCGA and the non-varsity college golf tournament opportunities available for students.
+Part 2 of this series looks at the college golf scores at the various NCAA conference championship tournaments, as well as more in-depth examinations at what scores college golfers at the varsity level shoot.